ZERODETECTION/H9_Stage0/README.md

 ```

 ## Client
-Open "x64 Native Tools Command Prompt for VS 2019" and run:
+To compile the client open a "x64 Native Tools Command Prompt for VS 2019" and run:

 ```bash
 compile.bat